LensVid Exclusive: Nanoha 5X Lens Review and Introduction to Super Macro Photography

 We thought we shall start with some general guidelines and notes.
 The Nanoha 5X is what you can only call a studio lens.
-If you where thinking about taking this one to the field to shoot bugs and flowers, think again.
-When you shoot with 5:1 magnification even the tiniest of movements of the camera, lens or the object you shoot – translates into a blurred photoa – super macro is extremely brutal this way.
+If you were thinking about taking this one to the field to shoot bugs and flowers, think again.
+When you shoot with 5:1 magnification even the tiniest of movements of the camera, lens or the object you shoot – translates into a blurred photos – super macro is extremely brutal this way.
 That said, there might be some exceptions to this rule and that is video.
 In many field tests that we carried it was possible to take short videos outside, given that you have a very stable tripod and there is zero wind, and even then you will be surprised how much movement there is from wind you do not even feel.

-When we first got the Nanoha 5X we didn’t really think that we shall be doing a lot of video, but eventually we found ourselves recording dozens of short clips, partly because there are interesting things to see in the super-macro world and partly because we found video to be more forgiving than stills when it comes to focus and DOF issues which are one of the main problems with super macro photography in general (it also made us feel a bit like shooting for a David Attenborough movie which is always fun).
+When we first got the Nanoha 5X we didn’t really think that we shall be doing a lot of videos, but eventually we found ourselves recording dozens of short clips, partly because there are interesting things to see in the super-macro world and partly because we found video to be more forgiving than stills when it comes to focus and DOF issues which are one of the main problems with super macro photography in general (it also made us feel a bit like shooting for a David Attenborough movie which is always fun).
 We edited a short clip from some of the videos we took which you can watch later in this article.

 Nanoha 5X – preliminarily for studio work (Credit: Ofir Iluz)

 The most important thing one needs to realize when it comes to super macro is scale.
-In normal photography we typically think of our frames in meters (sometimes dozens or even hundreds of meters depending on the lens and what we shoot).
-In macro photography the size of our frame is reduced substantially to just a few centimeters, but as we mentioned in the beginning of this article, once we cross the 1:1 magnification ratio and enter the realm of super macro, the size of our frame becomes really small.
+In normal photography, we typically think of our frames in meters (sometimes dozens or even hundreds of meters depending on the lens and what we shoot).
+In macro photography, the size of our frame is reduced substantially to just a few centimeters, but as we mentioned at the beginning of this article, once we cross the 1:1 magnification ratio and enter the realm of super macro, the size of our frame becomes really small.
 How small? in the case of the Nanoha 5X (mounted on the NEX-7) using its maximum magnification ratio of 5:1, the size of the frame is an unbelievable 5 mm.

 What can you shoot with a 5 mm frame (0.19 inches)? take a good metal ruler and look at the tiniest markings and mark the 5 mm line.
 This is going to be your entire frame from side to side.
-Now start thinking about objects that you can squeeze into this size or at least have an interesting parts which can be shot in this kind of framing in an interesting way.
+Now start thinking about objects that you can squeeze into this size or at least have an interesting part which can be shot in this kind of framing in an interesting way.
 This is actually harder than it sounds, and this is still the easy part…

 The frame size of the Nanoha 5X on the NEX-7 – about 5mm (Credit: Iddo Genuth)

 After we discussed “what” to shoot, it’s time to talk about the “how”.
 As we mentioned we used the Nanoha 5X almost exclusively in a studio environment with a heavy Gitzo tripod.
-For lighting we used the built in LED lights of the Nanoha (which we connected to a wall socket using a USB adapter) as well as a background light (which we shall talk about in a second).
+For lighting, we used the built-in LED lights of the Nanoha (which we connected to a wall socket using a USB adapter) as well as a background light (which we shall talk about in a second).
 It is important to note that we did get some occasional reflections from objects (metallic and others) because of the lighting but this should be expected when you have a light source only a few millimeters from an object.
-For the most part however the lights functioned just fine.
+For the most part, however, the lights functioned just fine.

 Nanoha 5X and its USB cable for the LED (Credit: Ofir Iluz)

-During the first few weeks we shot without a background or any type of back lighting.
+During the first few weeks, we shot without a background or any type of backlighting.
 The result was a rather unattractive monotonous black background.
 We then decided to add a background and some extra lighting to improve our results.
 We picked up a small LED lamp with a very flexible metal gooseneck which we choose for being cheap, simple, precise and easy to use, as well as small and also for producing no heat (something pretty important when trying to shoot insects as we shall see in a moment).